devof313/pill-reminder/README.md

 ## Support

-If you encounter any issues or have any questions, please feel free to create an issue in the [GitHub issue tracker](https://github.com/your-username/pill-reminder/issues).
-We appreciate your feedback and will strive to address any concerns promptly.
+If you encounter any issues or have any questions, please feel free to contact me

-Stay on track with your medication regimen using the Pill Reminder iOS Application.
-Let it help you lead a healthier and more organized life!

-*Note: The above description is a sample representation and can be customized as per your project's specific details.*